Enviva Partners (NYSE:EVA) Sees Unusually-High Trading Volume

-EVA has been the subject of several research analyst reports.
-Royal Bank of Canada lifted their target price on shares of Enviva Partners from $51.00 to $60.00 and gave the company an “outperform” rating in a research report on Friday, February 26th.
-Citigroup boosted their price objective on shares of Enviva Partners from $43.00 to $52.00 in a research report on Tuesday, March 2nd.
-Zacks Investment Research raised shares of Enviva Partners from a “hold” rating to a “strong-buy” rating and set a $57.00 price objective on the stock in a research report on Monday, May 3rd.
-Raymond James upped their target price on shares of Enviva Partners from $52.00 to $57.00 and gave the stock a “strong-buy” rating in a research report on Wednesday, March 3rd.
-Finally, Barclays upped their price target on shares of Enviva Partners from $52.00 to $61.00 and gave the stock an “overweight” rating in a research note on Friday, February 26th.
-Two analysts have rated the stock with a buy rating and two have assigned a strong buy rating to the company’s stock.
-The stock currently has a consensus rating of “Strong Buy” and a consensus price target of $57.40.
+A number of research analysts have commented on EVA shares.
+Royal Bank of Canada upped their target price on shares of Enviva Partners from $51.00 to $60.00 and gave the company an “outperform” rating in a research report on Friday, February 26th.
+Zacks Investment Research raised shares of Enviva Partners from a “hold” rating to a “strong-buy” rating and set a $57.00 target price on the stock in a research report on Monday, May 3rd.
+Barclays upped their target price on shares of Enviva Partners from $52.00 to $61.00 and gave the company an “overweight” rating in a research report on Friday, February 26th.
+Citigroup boosted their price target on shares of Enviva Partners from $43.00 to $52.00 in a research note on Tuesday, March 2nd.
+Finally, Raymond James boosted their price target on shares of Enviva Partners from $52.00 to $57.00 and gave the stock a “strong-buy” rating in a research note on Wednesday, March 3rd.
+Two research analysts have rated the stock with a buy rating and two have issued a strong buy rating to the company.
+The stock currently has a consensus rating of “Strong Buy” and an average target price of $57.40.

-The company also recently declared a quarterly dividend, which will be paid on Friday, May 28th.
-Stockholders of record on Friday, May 14th will be paid a dividend of $0.785 per share.
-The ex-dividend date of this dividend is Thursday, May 13th.
-This represents a $3.14 annualized dividend and a dividend yield of 6.41%.
+The company also recently announced a quarterly dividend, which will be paid on Friday, May 28th.
+Investors of record on Friday, May 14th will be paid a dividend of $0.785 per share.
+This represents a $3.14 dividend on an annualized basis and a dividend yield of 6.33%.
 This is a positive change from Enviva Partners’s previous quarterly dividend of $0.78.
-Enviva Partners’s dividend payout ratio (DPR) is currently 523.33%.
+The ex-dividend date is Thursday, May 13th.
+Enviva Partners’s dividend payout ratio is presently 523.33%.

-Several institutional investors have recently made changes to their positions in the company.
-Cambridge Investment Research Advisors Inc. grew its stake in Enviva Partners by 1.6% in the first quarter.
-Cambridge Investment Research Advisors Inc. now owns 17,363 shares of the energy company’s stock valued at $839,000 after purchasing an additional 279 shares during the last quarter.
-Baldwin Investment Management LLC lifted its holdings in shares of Enviva Partners by 0.7% during the fourth quarter.
-Baldwin Investment Management LLC now owns 41,275 shares of the energy company’s stock worth $1,875,000 after purchasing an additional 300 shares during the period.
-Duff & Phelps Investment Management Co. lifted its holdings in shares of Enviva Partners by 5.2% during the first quarter.
-Duff & Phelps Investment Management Co. now owns 8,100 shares of the energy company’s stock worth $391,000 after purchasing an additional 400 shares during the period.
-HighTower Advisors LLC lifted its holdings in shares of Enviva Partners by 7.9% during the first quarter.
-HighTower Advisors LLC now owns 5,544 shares of the energy company’s stock worth $267,000 after purchasing an additional 408 shares during the period.
-Finally, Guggenheim Capital LLC lifted its holdings in Enviva Partners by 8.9% in the fourth quarter.
-Guggenheim Capital LLC now owns 6,757 shares of the energy company’s stock valued at $307,000 after acquiring an additional 550 shares during the period.
+Several hedge funds have recently added to or reduced their stakes in the stock.
+Kayne Anderson Capital Advisors LP increased its stake in shares of Enviva Partners by 3.2% during the fourth quarter.
+Kayne Anderson Capital Advisors LP now owns 1,463,699 shares of the energy company’s stock worth $66,473,000 after buying an additional 45,500 shares during the period.
+Goldman Sachs Group Inc. increased its stake in shares of Enviva Partners by 29.2% during the first quarter.
+Goldman Sachs Group Inc. now owns 507,987 shares of the energy company’s stock worth $24,551,000 after buying an additional 114,880 shares during the period.
+EVR Research LP increased its stake in shares of Enviva Partners by 2.1% during the first quarter.
+EVR Research LP now owns 298,000 shares of the energy company’s stock worth $14,402,000 after buying an additional 6,000 shares during the period.
+Mirae Asset Global Investments Co.
+Ltd. purchased a new stake in shares of Enviva Partners during the first quarter worth approximately $12,441,000.
+Finally, Alps Advisors Inc. increased its stake in shares of Enviva Partners by 35.4% during the first quarter.
+Alps Advisors Inc. now owns 252,278 shares of the energy company’s stock worth $12,193,000 after buying an additional 65,952 shares during the period.
 Hedge funds and other institutional investors own 56.68% of the company’s stock.

 Enviva Partners, LP produces and sells utility-grade wood pellets.
 The company's products are used as a substitute for coal in power generation, and combined heat and power plants.
 It serves power generators in the United Kingdom, Europe, and Japan.
 Enviva Partners GP, LLC operates as the general partner of the company.